paavininanda/language-translation/GSoC2017-PLT-DevelopmentUpdate.md

 3. [ ] Fields like Gender, location - dropdown list of post(installation) names which need to be added in code if new installations are added - in app/views/devise/registrations/edit.html.erb and app/views/users/_form.html.erb , contact number, email id can be added later after sign up form, by clicking on "Edit Profile" link.
 (Email is made compulsory)

 4. [ ] In every sign up form, login approval is 'Not Yet' by default, which will be set by admin for volunteers to login and volunteers and admin for contributers to log in.
-(Yet to test this as admin panel not working)

 5. [x] Change password in "Edit Profile".